We don’t support this browser anymore.

 According to Sustainalytics, Glencore's management of material ESG issues is strong.

-Glencore's $1.5bn provision for dealing with corruption fines confirms past governance issues, but anti-corruption policies have improved more recently.
-A 2050 net-zero carbon emissions target is in place along with interim plans to reduce direct, indirect and supply chain emissions by 15% and 50% by 2026 and 2035.
+Glencore's already paid $1.1bn in fines relating to past governance issues, but anti-corruption policies have improved more recently.
+A new 2024-26 climate action plan was recently approved by 90% of shareholders, which includes plans for a phasing down of thermal coal operations.
+There’s also a 2050 net-zero carbon emissions target is in place along with interim plans to reduce direct, indirect and supply chain emissions by 15% and 50% by 2026 and 2035.

 Glencore key facts